-Automatic license revocation.
+- Automatic license revocation.
 It’s the single most effective way to reduce DUI.
-However, adding required jail time is even more effective.
+Adding required jail time is even more effective.

 - Requiring ignition interlock devices.
-These prevent people with alcohol on their breath from starting a vehicle.
+These prevent people with alcohol on their breath from driving.

-Frank, R. and White, T. Under the Influence.
+- Frank, R. and White, T. Under the Influence.
 Putting Peer Pressure to Work.
-Princeton, NJ: Princeton U Press, 2020.
+Princeton U Press.

-Nolan, J. Drug Courts in Theory and in Practice.
-NY: Routledge, 2017.
+- Nolan, J. Drug Courts in Practice.
+NY: Routledge.